fbpx

 The Tower of David, located near the Jaffa Gate entrance to the Old City of Jerusalem, is one of those museums that is not designed for control freaks.

 Jerusalem is not meant to be digestible.
-It’s meant to confuse, arouse, marvel, complicate, stimulate…did I mention confuse?
+It’s meant to confuse, arouse, marvel, complicate, stimulate … did I mention confuse?

-For about an hour or two, you’re asked to absorb centuries upon centuries of kings, armies, religions and empires taking turns trying to take control of the center of the world.
+For about an hour or two, you’re asked to absorb centuries upon centuries of kings, armies, religions and empires taking turns trying to control the center of the world.

 Your mind spins.